• Share this on:

 Tips:

-• When you accept an FOB-order, make sure you study the buyer’s requirements in advance and discuss these with your fabric and trims suppliers.
+• When you accept an FOB order, make sure you study the buyer’s requirements in advance, and discuss these with your fabric and trims suppliers.

-• Do not forget to check the details of the order received and compare it with your quotation.
+• Do not forget to check the details of the received order and compare it with your quotation.
 Some buyers might accidently add details and requirements that were not shared in the calculation phase.

-5. How important is the impact of production efficiency?
+6. How important is production efficiency?

 Efficiency in production can be looked at through different lenses.

 3. Finally, there is personal production speed.
-This refers to the workers motivation to work as fast as possible.
+This refers to the workers’ motivation to work as fast as possible.

-6. How to determine the right price for your target market?
+7. How to determine the right price for your target market?

 Some examples of pricing strategies include:

-• Competition based pricing.
+• Competition-based pricing.
 This strategy focusses on undercutting competitors.
-The risk is you quote too low and will make no profit, or even a loss.
+The risk is you quote too low and will make no profit.

-Average retail prices in different EU-markets
+Average retail prices in different EU markets

-7. How to reduce your cost-price?
+8. How to reduce your cost price?

 Other ways to reduce your costs and increase profitability include:

-• Changing from CM to FOB
+• Change from CM to FOB

 • Expand your sourcing internationally